 Sunsets are gorgeous in the outback and should be enjoyed!
 But use common sense when driving after dark

-Those that frequently explore new countries by car will attest that Google maps and Google navigation is the best thing invented since sliced bread.
+Google maps and Google navigation is the best thing for driving routes in Western Australia.
 For those planning to explore Western Australia by car, it’s an invaluable resource.

 The unsealed red dirt road leading up to Karijini National Park